IFLA Conceptual Models

 - PRESSOO, version 1.2, published in 2016.

-- IFLA Library Reference Model (IFLA LRM), March 2017 version, revised after world-wide review – submitted in April 2017 for formal approval; awaiting endorsement by the IFLA Professional Committee
+- IFLA Library Reference Model (IFLA LRM), August 2017 final version, endorsed by the IFLA Professional Committee